Storefront API Getting Started

 To test the Storefront API GraphQL endpoint, run the following query:

-If everything was configured correctly, your shop settings will be displayed, and you're all set to start making Storefront API GraphQL queries!
+If everything's configured correctly, your shop settings are displayed, and you're all set to start making Storefront API GraphQL queries!

-To access collections or products, you will need to explicitly publish the products on the Product or Collection page to be read by your storefront app.
+To access collections or products, you'll need to explicitly publish the products on the Product or Collection page to be read by your storefront app.

 A common use case for the Storefront API is fetching information about a single product or a collection of products.

-To retrieve the Storefront ID of a single product:
+To retrieve the Storefront ID of a single product using its handle, run the following query:

-The process is the same for a collection, but going through the Collections page.
+The process is the same for a collection, but uses the

 You can use the following examples to familiarize yourself with making GraphQL queries to the Storefront API.